 Services

 Monthly.
-The publication is released around 50 days after the end of the reference period.
+The publication is released approximately 50 days after the end of the reference period.

 In the INE website is available a dedicated section to LFS results.

-The quarterly results section publishes the number of employed persons, unemployed persons, non-active persons, activity rates, and information for all the variables included in the Labour Force Survey questionnaire; main indicators are also broken down by national, regional (comunidades autónomas) and provincial levels; quarterly time series data are available since the first quarter of 2008 for NACErev2; there is information on sampling errors of the main variables.
+The quarterly results section publishes the number of employed persons, unemployed persons, non-active persons, activity rates, and information for all the variables included in the Labour Force Survey questionnaire.
+Main indicators are broken down by national, regional (comunidades autónomas) and provincial levels; quarterly time series are available since the first quarter of 2008 for NACErev2.
+There exists information on sampling errors of the main variables as well.

-The Annual results section publishes annual/biennial data for the reference year for the main indicators shown in the quarterly results listed above and information on sampling and non-sampling errors.
-Within this section we disseminate also detailed data on specific variables only obtained for an annual/biennial subsample.
+The Annual results section publishes annual/biennial data of the reference year for the main indicators shown in the quarterly results listed above and information on sampling and non-sampling errors.
+Within this section we disseminate also detailed data on specific variables only obtained for the annual/biennial subsample.

 Retail Trade